imagej/imagej.github.io/_pages/BigDataProcessor2.md

 Please install the update site: http://sites.imagej.net/BigDataProcessor/.
 For details on how to install an update site click [here](Following_an_update_site).

-After installation, please select Plugins &gt; BigDataProcessor2 &gt; BigDataProcessor2 from the main menu.
+After installation, please select Plugins &gt; BigDataProcessor2 &gt; BigDataProcessor2 from the main menu!